CCI-Bonn/dCNN-MRI-Reconstruction/README.md

   <img src="img/Architecture_2.png" width="800px" alt="">
 </p>

-## MoDL: Model Based Deep Learning Architecture for Inverse Problems

-MoDL: Model Based Deep Learning Architecture for Inverse Problems by Hemant et al.<sup>[5]</sup>.

-The algorithm used in this work is inspired by MoDL which was proposed for 2D reconstruction of MR images from undersampled k-space data.
+The algorithm used in this work is inspired by MoDL (Model Based Deep Learning Architecture for Inverse Problems <sup>[5]</sup>) which was proposed for 2D reconstruction of MR images from undersampled k-space data.
 The architecture of MoDL is shown in Figure above.
 MoDL estimates reconstructed MR scans from undersampled data by solving a convex constraint optimization problem as shown in Equation above.
 The first term of the equation is the Data Consistency term and enforces the physical model of MR undersampling and the second term is the denoising-based prior, `Dw(x)`.
 The relative strength of the Denoising Prior over Data Consistency term is controlled by lagrangian multiplier $\alpha$ where $\alpha$ should be > 0.
 The network is trained by unrolling for a fixed number of iterations $N$ and the Deoising Prior `Dw(x)` and $\alpha$ are trainable parameters which are learned using supervised loss and the parameters are shared across all iterations.

 ## Improvements over MoDL